erkyrath/quixe/README.txt

 * Version History

 - 2.1.### (###)
+  - Increased the font sizes in the default stylesheet.
   - Adopt GlkOte's new timer API (no change in behavior).
   - Change to how whitespace is displayed (ditto).
+  - A change to input line handling which might reduce keyboard flicker on Android.
   - Test localStorage functionality; if not available, fall back to Javascript memory.
   - Changed the transcript display pane to a <pre> tag, to work around